cbs-rlt/populus/README.md

 Note that for Windows, you'll need to run `gradlew.bat` instead, and need to install [WiX](https://wixtoolset.org) to package.

 # Feedback
-If you find bugs, irregularities, places for improvement, or have other comments, please send an email to populus@umn.edu.
+If you find bugs, irregularities, places for improvement, or have other comments, please email populus@umn.edu.

 # Language Support
 Spanish translations of some of the more basic models are provided.
 We would be interested in corresponding with people who would be able to help with other translations.
-Please send an email to populus@umn.edu.
+If interested, please email populus@umn.edu.

 # Programming Credits
 Java versions: Amos Anderson, Lars Roe, Sharareh Noorbaloochi \